 - Passengers injured getting in or out of buses.

 Philadelphia School Bus Accidents

-In 2010‚ 463 school bus passengers were injured and two were killed in school bus accidents.
+In 2010, 463 school bus passengers were injured, and two were killed in school bus accidents.
 There were also 147 school bus accidents that resulted in property damage without any injuries.
-Thankfully‚ the occurrence of these accidents has gone down significantly from 2006 when there were 523 accidents leaving 798 injured and 13 killed with 199 accidents involving just property damage.
+Thankfully, the occurrence of these accidents had gone down significantly from 2006 when there were 523 accidents leaving 798 injured and 13 killed with 199 accidents involving just property damage.

-Being involved in an accident is hard enough and if the bus you were injured in was operated by a Pennsylvania state or local agency it can be even more overwhelming with strict timelines and procedures if it was a city or school bus‚ but you do not have to go through it alone.
+Being involved in an accident is hard enough, and if the bus you were injured in was operated by a Pennsylvania state or local agency it could be even more overwhelming with strict timelines and procedures if it was a city or school bus, but you do not have to go through it alone.
 The Pennsyvilana bus accident attorneys at Console and Associates have represented accident victims for 25 years and can help you through the legal process.

-We know how much injuries sustained as a result of someone else’s negligence can derail your life and we will fight aggressively to help you set you get your life back on track and work to get you the compensation you deserve.
-Set up your free consultation today by calling us at (215) 225-2040.
+We know how much injuries sustained as a result of someone else’s negligence can derail your life and we will fight aggressively to help you set you to get your life back on track and work to get you the compensation you deserve.
+Set up your free consultation today by calling us at (856) 778-5500.